SMAD9: Nomenclature and Classification

-The SMAD proteins are homologs of both the drosophila protein, mothers against decapentaplegic (MAD) and the C. elegans protein SMA.
-The name is a combination of the two.
+Before the name SMAD was created, the MAD (Mothers Against Decapentaplegic) genes were discovered in Drosophila (fruit flies).
 During Drosophila research, it was found that a mutation in the gene, MAD, in the mother, repressed the gene, decapentaplegic, in the embryo.
 The phrase "Mothers against" was added since mothers often form organizations opposing various issues e.g. Mothers Against Drunk Driving or (MADD); and based on a tradition of such unusual naming within the gene research community.